 Required Cumulative GPA: 2.0

 Note: A minimum of a C in each Medical Assisting core course is required for graduation.
-Medical Assisting core courses must be completed with no more than 2 attempts.
-The student must show competence in computers to enter the Medical Assisting program.
+Medical Assisting core courses must be completed in no more than 2 attempts.
+The student must show competence in computer applications to enter the Medical Assisting program.

 |ACTG 101||Accounting Procedures I||4|